 Maajid Nawaz works to promote conversation, tolerance and democracy in Muslim and non-Muslim communities.

 His goal now is to help Muslims in the West engage in their current political frameworks, while encouraging non-Western Muslims to work for a democratic culture that values peace and women’s rights.
-To that end, in 2009, he founded Khudi, a counter-extremism social movement working to promote a democratic culture in Pakistan.
-In the UK, the think tank he co-founded, Quilliam, engages in “counter-Islamist thought-generating” -- looking for new narratives of citizenship, identity and belonging in a globalized world.
+In the UK, he co-founded Quilliam, a think-tank that engages in “counter-Islamist thought-generating” -- looking for new narratives of citizenship, identity and belonging in a globalized world.

 He says: "I can now say that the more I learnt about Islam, the more tolerant I became."